weleoka/ardeidae_py/README.md

 This is for learning purposes whereby simple data packets can be sent and recieved.
 The recommended tool to complement this experiment is Wireshark.

-All servers and clients strive to confirm to python 3 standards.
+All servers and clients call for python 3.

 ## TCP
 ### Server